CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSystems.md

 Examples of Magic Governing Core Skills:

-* Magic that relies on the body to produce Magic Resource uses Endurance.
+* Magic that relies on the body to produce Magic Resource could use Endurance.
 (Bodily Magic)
-* Magic that relies on the mind, will, or spirit to produce Magic Resources uses Will.
+* Magic that relies on the mind, will, or spirit to produce Magic Resources could use Will.
 (Wizard Magic)
-* Magic that relies upon a belief in a divine higher power might use Will.
+* Magic that relies upon a belief in a divine higher power could use Will.
 (Cleric Magic)
 * Magic that relies upon a relationship with a divine being or a pact with a nefarious entity could use Communication, as it is only through the connection to the entity that the magic is held together.
 (Warlock Magic)
 * Magic that relies upon one's connection with nature could use Survival.
 (Druidic Magic)